StackVista/stackstate-docs/use/introduction-to-stackstate/anomaly-detection.md

 ![Anomaly events](../../.gitbook/assets/anomaly-events-in-events-perspective.png)

-Finally, [anomaly health checks](../health-state-and-event-notifications/anomaly-health-checks.md) can be configured for the most important metric streams.
-This can help prevent problems by means of early detection.
+Finally, [anomaly health checks](../health-state-and-event-notifications/anomaly-health-checks.md) can be configured for the most important metric streams to alert on problems before they occur.

 Read more about the [Autonomous Anomaly Detector](../../stackpacks/add-ons/aad.md).